MetOffice/CDDS/docs/tutorials/add_mapping.md

 2. The constraints, i.e., the data to be read from the model output files to create the input variables.
 3. An expression describing how to process the input variables to produce a MIP output variable.
 4. The units of the MIP output variable after the expression has been applied.
-It is not necessary to include the units in model to MIP mappings used for netCDF model output files if the expression consists of a single constraint.
+It is not necessary to include the units in mappings used for netCDF model output files if the expression consists of a single constraint.
 5. The component, which is the domain.